Search Engine Optimisation (SEO) has long been the backbone of online visibility. At its heart lies a simple yet crucial component: keywords

 When discussing SEO strategies, the value of long-tail keywords can’t be overstated.

-These specific search terms might not capture large volumes of search traffic, but they offer distinct advantages that can significantly impact a website’s performance.
+These specific search terms might not capture large volumes of the search volume or traffic, but they offer distinct advantages that can significantly impact a website’s performance.

-Users who search using long-tail keywords often have a clear idea of what they want.
+Users who search using long tail queries often have a clear idea of what they want and are closer to making a purchase.

 By matching their specific search intent, websites can ensure higher engagement and conversion rates.